CloudLabs-MOC/mslearn-ai-agents/Instructions/Gettingstartedpages/Combined-Gettingstarted.md

 # Develop agent systems using Microsoft Foundry and the Microsoft Agent Framework

-Welcome to yourDevelop agent systems using Microsoft Foundry and the Microsoft Agent Framework workshop!
+Welcome to your Develop agent systems using Microsoft Foundry and the Microsoft Agent Framework workshop!
 We’re excited to guide you through hands-on learning with Azure AI services using Microsoft Foundry and the Azure portal.
 In this workshop, you’ll build, configure, and test intelligent AI agents using Microsoft Foundry.

 ### Overall Estimated Duration: 2 Hour 30 mins